 In this simulation-based test scenario, we recruited over 400 C-level executives with VP or higher titles in companies larger than $50 million, across multiple industries, who had authority over budget and purchasing decisions.

 The executives were told they were reading an email from an outside vendor sales rep they didn’t know and had never met with before.
-They were then randomly divided among four test messaging conditions.
+They were then randomly divided into four test messaging conditions.
 After reading the message, they answered a series of questions, including whether they would take a meeting, decline, or delegate.

 The Four Sales Message Test Conditions

 Unique Product Value Proposition: This approach uses a proven model for creating and delivering a differentiated product value proposition that shows how the seller’s solution helps solve a problem in a new, different, or better way than competitive alternatives.

 Known Business Initiative + ROI: This is a popular approach that’s been widely promoted for the last 20 years across a variety of sales processes and skills training programs.
 It’s where the seller demonstrates they’ve done their homework and understands the priorities or challenges that the executive is trying to address.
 Then, they share quantified ROI results from other similar customers and offers an estimated potential impact on the executive’s business.

 Provocative Industry Insight: This approach introduces a new need the executive hasn’t considered up to this point, based on the seller’s experience with other customers.
 This “Unconsidered Need” may be a problem or missed opportunity the executive doesn’t know they have or doesn’t fully appreciate.
 This is an approach we’ve tested and proven to work in other sales conversations but had not yet tested specifically as an approach to gaining executive access.